sean-johnston/altair-panel/README.md

 ## Resizing The Window

 Since some computer screens can be set to a resolution that makes the application to small to read.
-There is an option to make the window 2 times the size.
-By pressing the button at the bottom of the window, you can zoom between 1 times and 2 times.
+There is an option to make the window bigger.
+By selecting from the dropdown, you can zoom between different scales.

+## Changing The Behavior Of Backspace Key

+By default the backspace is set the (BS ascii 8).
+By clicking on the control, you can toggle between BS (ascii 8) and DEL (ascii 127).
+This is the same as sending a tilda (~) on the terminal.

 ## Disconnecting From Simulator